kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/README.md

 All Batches Processed!
 Run Again for More Data
 ```
 The warnings are to be expected and do not affect the code output.
+To
+terminate and run again, simply press Ctrl+C (Command + C on Mac) and re-enter
+the "python main_app.py" command.
+You will see an error message after pressing
+Ctrl+C, but this is expected, and related to the stoppage of the stream
+(similar to a keyboardInterrupt).

 *To view the notebook*